mahmoud3468/mahmoud3468/README.md

-- 👋 Hi, I’m Mahmoud Elsayed, a React.js Frontend Web Developer with 1+ year of experince in bulding websites
+- 👋 Hi, I’m Mahmoud Elsayed, a React.js Frontend Web Developer with 2+ years of experince in bulding websites

 - 🌱 I have a good knowledge in:
 - HTML - CSS - SASS - BOOTSTRAP - JAVASCRIPT - REACT.JS - REDUX - REST APIs - GIT & GITHUB